 Membership at the Los Gatos Unitarian Universalist Fellowship is open to all.
 We are a liberal religious community that embraces people of different faiths and backgrounds.
 We encourage you to attend several services and participate in activities before making a decision to join our Fellowship.
 Membership in a Unitarian Universalist congregation does not require you to believe a creed, though it does ask you to remain in a continually evolving and tolerant dialogue concerning the ways of truth, faith and love.
 We hope that you will find with us words and practices that move the mind and heart, a place of community and comfort, and encouragement to pursue your spiritual journey.

-The Unitarian Universalist Fellowship of Los Gatos offers orientations at least twice a year and various socials throughout the years.
-These activities are announced in our newsletter.
+The Unitarian Universalist Fellowship of Los Gatos offers orientations at least twice a year and various socials throughout the year.
+These activities are announced in our email news called What’s Happening.
 Orientations are interactive workshops, which allow participants to explore the history and principles of Unitarian Universalism while learning more about our Fellowship and its members.
 Socials include soup suppers, evening mixers, and lunches at the Fellowship or hosted at a member’s home.
 Many people decide to become members as a result of participating in orientations and socials.

-If you feel like you have found a spiritual home here, we invite you to have a conversation with our minister or the President of the Fellowship, followed by signing our membership book.
+If you feel like you have found a spiritual home here, we invite you to have a conversation the President of the Fellowship (or their delegate), followed by signing our membership book.
 Your signature in our membership book affirms your commitment to enjoy the benefits of membership.

 - Aligning your actions with your beliefs and affirming your support for the actions and values of Unitarian Universalism.

 - Making a commitment to belonging to this community and supporting our shared future.

 - Voting rights as a stakeholder in the Fellowship, participating in our congregation’s self-governance.